xlwings/xlwings/docs/pro/server/server.rst

 If, however, you want to use Office Scripts, you can basically start from an empty file (it can be ``xlsx``, it doesn't have to be ``xlsm``), and run `xlwings copy os` on the Terminal/Command Prompt/Anaconda Prompt.
 Then add a new Office Script and paste the code from the clipboard before clicking on `Run`.

-To move this to production, you need to deploy the backend to a server, set up authentication, and point the URL to the production server, see :ref:`Production Deployment`.
+To move this to production, you need to deploy the backend to a server, set up authentication, and point the URL to the production server, see :ref:`pro/server/server:Production Deployment`.

 The next sections, however, show you how you can make this work with Google Sheets and Excel on the web.